-- The Trust Board, which includes the Executive Head - The Executive team (The Executive Head, Director of Finance and Director of Operations) - The Headteachers of the Trust schools
+- The Trust Board, which includes the Chief Executive Officer - The Executive team (The Chief Executive Officer, Director of Finance and Director of Operations) - The Headteachers of the Trust schools

-The Quality First Education Trust is governed by a board of directors (which is also the governing body) constituted under the memorandum and articles of association.
+Quality First Education Trust is governed by a board of directors (which is also the governing body) constituted under the memorandum and articles of association.
 The directors are responsible for ensuring that high standards of corporate governance are maintained, the directors exercise their powers and functions with a view to fulfilling a largely strategic leadership role in the running of the Quality First Education Trust and shall consider any advice given by the Executive Head, addressing such matters as:

-- Policy development and strategic development, - Ensuring compliance with legal requirements, - Ensuring effective internal controls are in operation, - The monitoring of performance, - Helping the trust to be responsive to the needs of parents, carers and the Community, - Setting the trust's standards of conduct and value, and - Assessing and managing risk
+- Policy development and strategic development, - Ensuring compliance with legal requirements, - Ensuring effective internal controls are in operation, - The monitoring of performance, - Helping the trust to be responsive to the needs of parents, carers and the Community, - Setting the trust's standards of conduct and value, and - Assessing and managing risk f.
+Arrangements for setting pay and remuneration of key management personnel

 There are ten full trust board meetings per year.
-There are two sub-committees of the board.
+There are two sub committees of the board.
 The finance and audit committee meets approximately once a term or when required.
 The headteacher pay committee meets annually.